Shot Down in Denmark

 on computers and pads:

-- each of the topics in the Main Menu navigation bar (e.g., Helpers in Denmark) opens an information page for that topic by clicking directly on the pointing hand icon
+- each of the topics in the Main Menu navigation bar (e.g., Eye Witnesses & Helpers) opens an information page for that topic by clicking directly on the pointing hand icon

 - hovering over any topic in the Main Menu bar brings down a sub-menu screen with a clickable list for selecting sub-topics within that topic; move the pointing hand icon to the submenu topic of interest